NorESMhub/NorESM/doc/configurations/amips.rst

 - Parameterization of turbulent air-sea fluxes (see AMIP-type experiments for more details)

-in addition parameter settings, emisson and input files might differ from standard CAM6 set-up.
+in addition some parameter settings, emisson and input files will differ from standard CAM6 set-up.

 Setting up an AMIP-type experiment